IEA-Paris/PPIAS/articles/voluntarism-and-the-self-in-medieval-literature.md

 ---
 > ## Acknowledgements
 >
-> This article was written during a 1-month writing residency in January 2024 at the Paris Institute for Advanced Study under the “Paris IAS Ideas” program*.
+> This article was written during a 1-month writing residency in January 2024 at the Paris Institute for Advanced Study under the “Paris IAS Ideas” program.

 ## Introduction